racemiller/yard-work/chemicals.md

 Since this is my first year without Aptive, I don't know what the fall/winter insect situation is going to look like.

 I pay Mosquito Hero to spray our grass and trees for mosquitos, and they say their stuff works well on box elder bugs as well as anything with an exoskeleton.
 So far so good.
-Mosquito Hero usues Talstar P for pest control.
+Mosquito Hero usues [Talstar P](https://diypestcontrol.com/talstar-pro-one-insecticide) for pest control.
+Its active ingredient is Bifenthrin.

 ## Herbicides